Muntasir Hossain

 Check the model on Hugging Face hub!

-Retrieval-Augmented Generation (RAG) with LLMs and Vector Databases
+Retrieval-Augmented Generation with LLMs and Vector Databases

-RAG is a technique that combines a retriever and a generative LLM to deliver accurate responses to queries.
+Retrieval-Augmented Generation (RAG) is a technique that combines a retriever and a generative LLM to deliver accurate responses to queries.
 It involves retrieving relevant information from a large corpus and then generating contextually appropriate responses to queries.
 Here, I used the open-source Llama 3 and Mistral v2 models and LangChain with GPU acceleration to perform generative question-answering (QA) with RAG.

 View example codes for introduction to RAG on GitHub